hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/june12.jpg "rain")

-    Distance covered: 162 nm
+    Daily progress: 300 km (162 nm)
-    Distance to Victoria: 3786 nm
+    Distance to Victoria: 7,012 km (3786 nm)

 ##### 0800
 Rain.
 All day.
 It won't stop.
-We've asked it to, but it won't listen.
+We've asked it to, but it *won't* listen.

 ##### 1900
 The conditions out here are horrible.
 We are running with the waves and wind, we wished we'd put in the 3rd reef earlier.
 It is too late to do it now, as it is dark and stormy.
 Neither of us eat dinner.
 We're in sparta mode.